Non-Cooperative Rational Interactive Proofs: Additional Related Work

 \section{Additional Related Work}

 \seclabel{additionalrelated}

-\pparagraph{Rational Proofs} Azar and Micali~\cite{azar2012rational} introduce \defn{rational interactive proofs} (RIP) and used scoring rules to construct simple and efficient (single-prover) RIP protocols.
+\paragraph*{Rational Proofs} The model of single-prover \defn{rational interactive proofs} (RIP) was introduced by Azar and Micali~\cite{azar2012rational}, who used scoring rules as the main tool to construct simple and efficient RIP protocols.
 In a follow-up work~\cite{azar2013super}, they extended this work to design super-efficient rational proofs that have sublinear verification and computation compelexity.
 Guo et al. present rational \defn{arguments} for a computationally bounded prover and a sublinear verifier in~\cite{guo2014rational}, and construct rational arguments for all languages in $\sf{P}$~\cite{guo2016rational}.
-More recently, Campanelli and Rosario~\cite{campanelli2015sequentially} study sequentially composable rational proofs and rational proofs for space bounded computations~\cite{campanelli2017efficient}, while Zhang and Blanton~\cite{zhang2014efficient} design protocols to outsource matrix multiplications to a rational cloud.
+Campanelli and Rosario~\cite{campanelli2015sequentially} study sequentially composable rational proofs and rational proofs for space bounded computations~\cite{campanelli2017efficient}, while Zhang and Blanton~\cite{zhang2014efficient} design protocols to outsource matrix multiplications to a rational cloud.

-Chen et al.~\cite{ChenMcSi16} introduce multi-prover rational interactive proofs (MRIP) in which multiple provers cooperate to maximize their total payment.
-They show that the class equals $\sf{EXP^{||NP}}$ under exponential utility gap, $\sf{P^{||NEXP}}$ under polynomial utility gap.
+The model of \defn{multi-prover (cooperative) rational interactive proofs} (MRIP) was introduced by Chen et al.~\cite{ChenMcSi16}.
+In this model, the provers work together to maximize their \emph{total payment}.
+They show that the class equals $\sf{EXP^{||NP}}$ under exponential utility gap and $\sf{P^{||NEXP}}$ under polynomial utility gap.
 In the full version~\cite{CMS17arxiv}, they show that MRIP under constant utility gap is equal to $\sf{P^{||NEXP[O(1)]}}$.
+In follow-up work~\cite{ChenMcSi18}, the authors scale down the power of the verifier and design super-efficient MRIP protocols with strong utility-gap guarantees.

-\pparagraph{Game-Theoretic Characterization of Complexity Classes} Game-theoretic characterization of complexity classes has been largely studied in the form of \defn{refereed games}~\cite{chandra1976alternation, feige1990noisy, feige1997making, feige1992multi, reif1984complexity, feigenbaum1995game,koller1992complexity}.
+\paragraph*{Game-Theoretic Characterization of Complexity Classes} Game-theoretic characterization of complexity classes has been largely studied in the form of \defn{refereed games}~\cite{chandra1976alternation, feige1990noisy, feige1997making, feige1992multi, reif1984complexity, feigenbaum1995game,koller1992complexity}.
 Chandra and Stockmeyer~\cite{chandra1976alternation} show that any language in $\sf{PSPACE}$ is refereeable by a game of perfect information.
 Feige and Kilian~\cite{feige1997making} show that the class of imperfect information, perfect recall refereed games is exactly $\sf{EXP}$.
 Feigenbaum, Koller and Shor~\cite{feigenbaum1995game} show that if provers are allowed to have imperfect recall (essentially acting as oracles), refereed games can simulate $\sf{EXP^{NP}}$.